ManaseerMHRN/ANN-Customer-Churn-Prediction/README.md

 ## 👨‍💻 Author

-**Manaseer Maharutheen**
+**Maharuththeen Manaseer**

-Information Technology Undergraduate | Aspiring Data Scientist
+Information and Communication Technology Undergraduate | Aspiring Data Scientist

 Feel free to fork this repository, explore the code, and contribute improvements.